aristo6253/diffusion-image-detection/README.md

 ### Evaluation

-To evaluate a model the file named `eval_config.py` has to be modified.
+To evaluate a model, the file named `eval_config.py` has to be modified.
 The `dataroot` variable should contain the path to the test folder, the `vals` variable should be a list containing the names of the datasets to be evaluated (subdirectories of test) and the `model_path` variable should contain the path to the weights of the model that has to be evaluated (`*.pth` file).

 When these are configured, we can start the evaluation.
 We can run the command below:
 ```